FansDB/docs/docs/scenes.md

 Limitations:

-1. Do not add titles that have Unicode characters used for stylistic purpose.(2) Except for emojis.
+1. Do not add titles that have Unicode characters used for stylistic purpose.[^5](2) Unicode emojis are allowed.
 1. Titles must be contained to a single line.(3)
 </div>
 1. In cases where the official title is not in English, a translated version needs to be added to the details section.
 2. This is to prevent various Unicode characters that use weird fonts.
-Different characters from various alphabets is allowed.
+Different characters from various alphabets are allowed.
 3. Some sources can have titles span multiple lines.
 This is not shown in the `Details` tab, but the fully rendered title is visible in the `Confirm` tab.

 ## Dates